Joan Ginther's Four Texas Lottery Jackpots

 The wins generated immediate popular fascination.
 Mathematicians cited odds of roughly one in eighteen septillion for a single person winning four major lottery prizes by chance — a number large enough that journalists reached for words like 'miraculous.'
 Nathaniel Rich's investigation for *Harper's Magazine* (August 2011), titled 'The Luckiest Woman on Earth,' was the first serious public examination of non-supernatural explanations.

-The natural reading — volume and strategy — is strong.
-A subsequent investigation by the Philadelphia Inquirer is the most detailed public account.
+A subsequent investigation by the *Philadelphia Inquirer* is the most detailed public account.
 It estimated that Ginther purchased more than 80,000 scratch-off tickets over the relevant period, spending upward of $2.5 million.
 Her companion Anna Morales appears to have bought alongside her; together they claimed roughly 28 reportable prizes, not just the four headline jackpots.
-That pattern is consistent with saturation buying, not four bolts from the blue.

-Whether Ginther deliberately combined these factors — targeting high-remaining-prize games, concentrating purchases at a high-allocation local store — is not established.
+Whether Ginther deliberately combined the two structural edges — targeting high-remaining-prize games, concentrating purchases at a high-allocation local store — is not established.
 It is a coherent hypothesis that fits the evidence.
-It is not a proven fact, and it implies no illegality: buying many tickets from a public retailer, using publicly available prize-remaining information, is entirely lawful.
+It is not a proven fact, and it implies no illegality.

 No natural explanation fully closes the case.
 Even granting 80,000 tickets and favorable store selection, the probability of four top-tier jackpots is very low — just vastly less extreme than naive single-ticket odds imply.
-Ginther never gave interviews, never explained her approach, and died on 12 April 2024 without the record being set straight in either direction.
-The Texas Lottery Commission found no wrongdoing.
+Ginther died on 12 April 2024 without the record being set straight in either direction.

 What remains is a genuine puzzle with a strong natural solution and an unresolved margin of uncertainty — precisely the shape of an extraordinary coincidence amplified by skill, not a miracle.